ykdemir20/ykdemir20/README.md

 - 👋 Hi, I’m @ykdemir20
-- 👀 I’m interested in coding, Python and c++
+- 👀 I’m interested in coding, Python
 - 🌱 I’m currently learning game design and code languages
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Instagram: ykdemir20

 <!---
 ykdemir20/ykdemir20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.